T3: List of Distracting Activities

 What if I enjoy an activity that is not very good for me (such as eating too much, smoking, or procrastinating)?

-Try to fill your list of distracting, pleasurable activities with things that won't affect in you in a negative way.
-Usually, activities such as addictions or avoidance of things bring a temporary relief to the pain that you might feel, but they will not solve the root of the problem.
+Try to fill your list of distracting, pleasurable activities with things that won't affect you in a negative way.
+Usually, activities such as addictions or avoidance of things bring temporary relief to the pain that you might feel, but they will not solve the root of the problem.
 This way you will also practice delaying immediate rewards which is always necessary when we try to accomplish a goal that requires long-term commitment.

 I can't think of anything enjoyable, I've been feeling pretty depressed and down lately.
 What should I do?